 Context here, again, is key.
 Meyer suggests to instate a system of dividing decisions on a scale of Big D and little d.
 Be explicit: instating office casual Friday is a little d.
 Actively pursuing opportunities in a foreign market, Big D. Clarify your team’s cultural position on the Decision graph above, but also be keenly aware of which method benefits the ultimate purpose.
 Japan may be the most consensual society, but its system is designed in a way that speeds up implementation.
 If everyone has been made part of the process along the way, through both formal and informal discussions, it is easier to get everyone to agree and be clear about their role.
 This is called nemawashi, a botanical term that defines a preventative root-binding method to protect against external damage.
 Japanese companies rarely disagree once the long, arduous process of making a decision has been finalized at employee level.
 All that’s left now is to go ahead and do it.

 Communication in different cultures: The role of leadership

 “In China, the boss is always right.
 And even when the boss is very wrong, he is still right.”

-With this Confucianism, Meyer begins to tackle the puzzling topic of leadership roles in cultures.
-Take a look at the following graph.
+With this Confucianism, Meyer begins to tackle the puzzling topic of leadership roles in different cultures.
+Take a look at the following graph:

 On the left side of the column are the peaches, friendly and jovial.
 They smile often and ask personal questions with ease.
 However, when it’s time to get to the core of the person, you’ll find a hard and impenetrable shell, where work and personal lives are clearly marked.
 Coconuts, to the right, are hard to break into and appear rigid and cold.
 They might not smile much or share personal information, which may block relationships from growing.
 Once the barriers come down –and prepare for it to take some time– longer-lasting relationships begin to bud.